 The graduate certificate in Wind Energy is designed to provide technical depth in wind-turbine technology and the science of siting turbines.
-The program is offered by the Department of Aerospace Engineering and is available via enrollment at University Park as well as Penn State’s World Campus.
+The program is offered by the Department of Aerospace Engineering and is available via enrollment at University Park.

 Effective Semester: Summer 2019

 Expiration Semester: Summer 2024

 In addition, a background in incompressible fluid mechanics, statics, and dynamics is strongly encouraged.

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.